johannschopplich/unlazy/docs/placeholders/blurhash.md

 unlazy supports client-side and server-side (SSR) decoding of [BlurHash](https://blurha.sh) strings.
 This allows you to use BlurHash placeholders for images that are not yet loaded.

-A BlurHash placeholder is a low-resolution, low-quality representation of the image, encoded as a string and decodable to a PNG image.
+A BlurHash is a compact string representation that encodes an image placeholder.
+It provides more detail than a solid color while remaining small enough to embed directly in HTML or JSON responses.

-## Client-Side BlurHash Decoding
+## Client-Side Decoding

 ### `data-blurhash` Attribute